Modern Love

 By ILAN STAVANS with VERÓNICA ALBIN

-traces the evolution of Jewish love, from the biblical ideal—a mainly
+Jewish love, from the biblical idea—a mainly procreative function—to a more

-procreative function—to a more modern, secular concept in the
+modern, secular concept in the post-Enlightenment era.

-Verónica Albin: How has Jewish love changed through history?
+Verónica Albin: How has Jewish

 Ilan Stavans: Jewish love isn’t